-CAMOC was founded in Moscow in 2005 and it is to Moscow we are returning for our tenth anniversary conference in 2015.
+CAMOC was founded in Moscow in 2005 and it is to Moscow we are returning for our tenth anniversary conference in September 2015.
+The provisional themes will be memory and migration.
 We are now working on the programme and we will post details on this site as they become available.

 30 November 2014: Submission deadline for CAMOC newsletter